-The National Library of Scotland has entered into a partnership with the Fulbright Commission.
+The National Library of Scotland is working in partnership with the Fulbright Commission.

-Candidates will be selected by the Fulbright Commission and the Council for the International Exchange of Scholars.
+Candidates are selected by the Fulbright Commission and the Council for the International Exchange of Scholars.
 Scholars receive a grant to be used towards related travel and maintenance costs.
-Visit the Fulbright website for more information

 The 2016-2017 Fulbright-National Library of Scotland Scholar